Joshfairhead/Obsidian/Omnicient/Regen Foundation/Workbench/Regen Facillitation Plan.md

 # Regen Facillitation Plan

 ## Why?
-To enhance resoloution of the network structure, our domains and roles
+To enhance resoloution of the network structure, our domains and roles.

 ## How?
 Collect and reconcile individual perspectives and deepen enquiry with liberating structures